Mrinank-Bhowmick/python-beginner-projects/projects/Watermarker/README.md

 ### **Push New Branch to "Origin" Repository**

 9. To make sure there are no conflict, Pull from upstream using `git pull upstream main`
-10. Push your branch changes to the Repo using
+10. Push your branch changes to the Repo using.
     `git push upstream main`

 ### **Create Pull Request**